-If you are still looking to study with us this academic year, we have a range of full-time and part-time undergraduate courses starting in January.
+If you are still looking to study with us this academic year, we have a range of full-time and part-time undergraduate courses that start in January and May.

 What is Clearing and how does it work?

 In a nutshell, Clearing is how universities fill the places they still have available on their courses.